- Course Delivery

-Professor Beard joined the law faculty in May 2011.
-Before coming to Nebraska, he was a member of the faculty at the UCLA School of Law.
+Before coming to Nebraska, Jack M. Beard was a member of the faculty at the UCLA School of Law.
 He previously served as the Associate Deputy General Counsel (International Affairs) in the Department of Defense where he was responsible for a variety of legal matters, including those associated with arms control agreements, defense cooperation and basing agreements in the Middle East region and programs assisting states of the former Soviet Union in the dismantlement of weapons of mass destruction and other nonproliferation activities.

 A Juris Doctorate is required